tpmmthomas/binance-copy-trade-bot/README.md

 ### Current Limitations of the program (Contributions are Welcome)
 1. Supports Only Bybit for actual trading (This is because the author is based in Hong Kong where Binance usage are restricted.)
 2. Telegram python program hangs from time to time (No idea why.)
-3. Slow checking intervals when the number of followed traders increases -- it takes around 6s to check each traders' positions on an e2-medium instance
-4. The code isn't exactly at its cleanest state (I'm sorry!
+3. THe code isn't exactly at its cleanest state (I'm sorry!
 This is a one person project and I have other jobs.)
-5. Cannot set different leverage for different traders due to bybit limitations

 ### Environment setup (Recommended)